kefeimo/volttron-lib-dnp3-driver/docs/source/index.rst

 VOLTTRON's DNP3 driver enables the use of `DNP3 <https://en.wikipedia.org/wiki/DNP3>`_ (Distributed Network Protocol) communications, reading and writing points via a DNP3 Outstation.

-In order to use a DNP3 driver to read and write point data, a server component (i.e., Outstation) must also be configured and running.

 Requirements
 ============

-The DNP3 driver requires the `dnp3-python <https://github.com/VOLTTRON/dnp3-python>`_ package, a wrapper on Pydnp3 package.
+The DNP3 driver requires the `dnp3-python <https://github.com/VOLTTRON/dnp3-python>`_ package, a DNP3 Python
+implementation wrapping on the `opendnp3<https://github.com/dnp3/opendnp3>`_ package.
 This package can be installed in an activated environment with:

 .. code-block:: bash